The silent sufferers of Assam floods

-The beast, which was looking hungry and tired, probable attempted to cross-over to higher patches as the water level went up and accidently strayed into residential areas.
+The beast, which was looking hungry and tired, probably attempted to cross-over to higher patches as the water level went up and accidentally strayed into residential areas.
 Veterinarians and forest department officials had to brainstorm for nine hours to facilitate safe passage for the tiger.

 A Royal Bengal Tiger wandered off the Kaziranga National Park and entered a shop near the national highway -- 200 meters from the park

 As of July 22, as many as 199 animals perished in the Park, home to the world's largest population of one-horned rhinoceros.
 Among the dead animals are 139 hog deer, 17 rhinos, one elephant, seven swamp deer, two water buffaloes, 13 sambars, 17 wild boars, and three porcupines.

 According to the Assam State Disaster Management Authority, more than 9 lakh big animals, more than 5 lakh small animals and more than 4.5 lakh poultry living in and around Kaziranga National Park perished in the floods.

 "The water level in the park is receding now, but the jungles are still affected.
 Few animals, including deer, rhinos, elephants and tigers are coming back from the highlands where they had taken refuge," said Pinku, who has been organizing safaris in the park since many years and has helped in the rescue of animals this year.